Federated Learning with Nonvacuous Generalisation Bounds: Introduction

-\textbf{On the place of generalisation in FL.} Using their PAC-FL framework, \citet{zhang2023probably} proposed generalisation bounds involving the dimension of the predictor space.
-The question of generalisation in FL is central: \citet{mohri2019agnostic,zhang2023federated} established Rademacher-based generalisation bounds, \citet{yagli2020info} provided bounds based on mutual information to explain both generalisation ability and privacy leakage per user.
-Bayesian methods have also been considered in FL-SOB \citep{yurochkin2019bayesian,chen2021fedbe,zhang2022personalised} as well as in PFL \citep{kotelevskii2022fedpop}.
+\textbf{On the place of generalisation in FL.} Using their PAC-FL framework, \cite{zhang2023probably} proposed generalisation bounds involving the dimension of the predictor space.
+The question of generalisation in FL is central: \cite{mohri2019agnostic,zhang2023federated} established Rademacher-based generalisation bounds, \cite{yagli2020info,barnes2022improved,chor2023more} provided bounds based on mutual information to explain both generalisation ability and privacy leakage per user. \cite{wang2025gene} managed to get generalisation bounds tailored to the FL setting via the conditional mutual information framework, a toolbox also involved in \cite{kavian2025heterogeneity} to highlight the impact of data heterogeneity.
+Bayesian methods have also been considered in FL-SOB \cite{yurochkin2019bayesian,chen2021fedbe,zhang2022personalised} as well as in PFL \cite{kotelevskii2022fedpop}.
+Beyond Bayesian methods, \cite{sun2024understanding} involved algorithmic stability to highlight the impact of data heterogeneity, \cite{hu2023gene} involved the VC-dimension of the predictor class to reach generalisation bounds distinguishing participating from unparticipating clients.